A Year in New Orleans

 This mega annual celebration of black culture has been going on for over 25 years with over 500K attendees.
 It’s very “who’s who” when it comes to its celebrity speakers and epic music performances, along with nonstop events and parties, like the Beauty Carnival, Marketplace, and Essence Eats.
 Ticket prices vary.

-As the most French city in America, you’ll find several celebrations all over the city.
+As the most French city in America, you’ll find several celebrations spread across the city.

 Tales of the Cocktail